lanwin/esphome_samsung_ac/readme.md

 - **Does this works also with Samsung heat pumps?** Yes, while it was not desinged in the first place for them, we have reports that it also works.
 - **Do I need a ESP for each indoor device?** When all your indoor devices are connected to the same outdoor device, then you need just one.
 Otherwise you need one for each outdoor device.
 - **Do I need to turn off my climate devices when I connect the ESP?** No, but it's advised to do so, cause there is no garantee that it will not harm you Samsung hardware.
 And as you might be messing around 240V to be able to hook to those F1/F2 cables, it's safer to disconnect the power when attaching the cables and then bring the power up again.
-- **My device has no F1/F2 connectors, how to connect?** Without F1/F2 connectors, this component can not work.
+- **My device There are only F3/F4 connectors, how to connect?** Without F1/F2 or R1/R2 connectors, this component can not work.
 Sorry!

 ## Development